13-16 April 2023

 The tiny town of Clarens lies just west of the mountainous Lesotho highlands.
 This picturesque little town in the Eastern Free State sits nestled between giant sandstone cliffs that overlook it, with rich farmlands to the west and mountainous beauty to the east.

 Just thirty minutes from Clarens also lies the Golden Gate National Park, renowned for its towering sandstone cliffs and rolling lush hills.

 These two locations make this region a worthwhile visit all year round.
 But it is autumn time that this region truly comes alive, as lush green countryside slowly gives way to deep shades of red, brown and gold, and the familiar poplar tree, iconic to this region, appears as though the hand of Midas has touched it.
 It is in this short period in the year that this region becomes a paradise for landscape photography.

 This workshop has been set at the best time of year to capture the transition of the colours of this region and coincides with the autumn colour, as well as the bright cosmos flower bloom.

 As experienced landscape photographers, and having photographed here numerous times, Kyle and Jon know this area very well, and are well versed in the terrain, compositions, and weather conditions of this region, and will take you to the best spots in this region to capture its beauty.

 This workshop is designed for photographers of all skill levels, as the diversity of compositions and conditions offers something for everyone.
-We will offer hands-on assistance in getting the best shot and will guide you through you the process, explaining the right settings and technicalities of getting the image possible.
+We will offer hands-on assistance in getting the best shot and will guide you through the process, explaining the right settings and technicalities for getting the image.